tuomascode/Sanapeli/README.md

 The second feature may be accessed with the § key.
 The game will expand and show you a list of good guesses.
 The inital set of suggestions is stored in memory, as the process of finding ideal words takes cpu time and the suggestions are the same on the first try anyway.
 I precomputed this in the process of building the game.

-After the first guess, an algorithm finds the best candidates for the next guess, which are all possible words.
+After the first guess, an algorithm finds the best candidates for the next guess, which are all possible correct guesses.
 The upside of the algorithm is that every guess reduces ideally the remaining possible guesses while being a candidate answer.
 The downside is that the algorithm doesn't consider any words which aren't in the candidate list, which could however reduces the list of possible words even further.
 Thus, it is possible to fail even while using the algorithm.
 Consider for example the following gamestate.

 ![image](https://user-images.githubusercontent.com/115335825/195973626-a05a928b-999e-4f4d-830c-3ed04c52ed47.png)